joedolson/wp-to-twitter/src/readme.txt

 * Improved URL generation to link to searched Tweets.
 * Improve parsing of URLs in Tweets.
 * Don't save URLs if no shortener used or shortener returns no value.
+* Code now conforms with WordPress PHP standards with the exception of four deprecated functions.

 = 3.3.2 =